 Family Radio Service handheld radios are often used by passengers on cruise ships, however the reduced power level of these devices offers inferior penetration and reflection in the steel maze of the vessel.
 Also, operation of both FRS and MURS radios in foreign ports is against the law, and could subject the user to severe civil and criminal penalties.

-In 2023, I decided to bring a pair of Retevis RT-10 handheld radios and a pair of Nextel I355 handheld radios.
-Out in the Gulf of Mexico, we conducted a range test, comparing the two transceivers.
+In 2023, I decided to bring a pair of Retevis RT-10 DMR handheld radios and a pair of Nextel I355 FHSS handheld radios.
+Out in the International Waters of the Gulf of America, we conducted a range test, comparing the two transceivers.

 Even those they both operated in the same 902-928 MHz unlicensed band using digital emissions, and used similar power levels, the Nextel radios successfully communicated throughout nearly the entire ship, and the Retevis radios experienced significant deterioration resulting is digitsl artifacts and loss of signal after passing through only a few decks.

-The reason for this performance discrepancy, I believe, is because the Nextel radios, in the Direct Talk mode, uses frequency-hopping, spread spectrum technology rather than discrete frequencies.
+The reason for this performance discrepancy, I believe, is because the Nextel radios, operating in the Direct Talk mode, use frequency-hopping, spread spectrum technology rather than discrete frequencies.
 This means the signal moves throughout the band, according to a set algorithm, and different frequencies have different penetration and reflection characteristics.

 Therefore, my recommendation is to use a Nextel radio, operating in the Direct Talk mode, for communication on your next cruise.

 Aside from superior performance, the most important advantage in using 900 MHz is from a legal standpoint.
 Unlicensed 902-928 radios are legal to use anywhere within Region 2, which includes the Americas, the Caribbean, and certain Pacific islands.
 This is in accordance with an ITU treaty, which the nations within this region are signatories.
-This means you can legally use these radios anywhere in the United States, in international waters, or in foreign ports throughout the Caribbean, Central and South America frequented by cruise ships.
+Therefore, you can legally use these radios anywhere in the United States, in International Waters , or in foreign ports throughout the Caribbean, Central and South America frequented by cruise ships.